 Dehydration happens when your body doesn’t receive the necessary hydration it needs to function correctly.
 When the normal water content of your body is reduced, it upsets the balance of minerals in your body.
-At iCare ER and Urgent Care in Fort Worth, TX, our board-certified physicians can help diagnose and treat dehydration in patients of all ages.
+At iCare ER and Urgent Care, our board-certified physicians can help diagnose and treat dehydration in patients of all ages.
 Regardless of the cause, we have the necessary means to provide IV treatment to help you to get refueled as quickly as possible.

 Signs of dehydration

 Mild symptoms of dehydration may be able to be treated from home, but it’s strongly recommended that infants, pregnant women, and the elderly receive medical care from our urgent care center in Fort Worth, TX.
 Some common dehydration symptoms include:

 Dehydration is caused by not drinking enough fluid to replace any that you have lost.
 This will depend on the climate you live in, the amount of exercise you are doing (especially when it’s hot), and even your diet.
 You can also become dehydrated as a result of an illness that involved prolonged diarrhea, sweating from a fever, or persistent vomiting.
 Babies and infants, the elderly, people with chronic illnesses, such as diabetes, and athletes are most at risk for experiencing dehydration.